 Learn more about a healthy lifestyle for breast cancer survivors.

-If you are being treated with hormone therapy (tamoxifen or aromatase inhibitors), taking the drugs as prescribed [119-120]:
+If you are being treated with hormone therapy (tamoxifen or aromatase inhibitors), it's important to take these drugs as prescribed.
+People who complete the full course of hormone therapy have a lower risk of [123-126]:

 Learn more about the importance of following your treatment plan.